13 Career Change CV Examples [& Templates]

 Why this CV works

-• So, you’ve decided to shake things up and venture into the world of data science?
-A bold move, and we’re here to support you.
+• So, you’ve decided to shake things up and step into the world of data science?
+Bold move, and we’re here to support you.
 To improve your chances, make sure your career change to data science CV highlights any relevant education or training.

-• Navara understood the concept correctly.
+• Navara got the idea right.
 Her degree in computer engineering indicates she has acquired the foundational knowledge to excel in a data science role (such as maths, programming, and analytical thinking).
 Essentially, all the things employers love to see in a prospective data scientist.

 Teacher to Human Resources CV